Skip to main content

 • User ↔ Role (one user has multiple roles, and one role is assigned to multiple users)

-1. Find the junction model identifier corresponding to the junction table through the model's field configuration, as shown in the figure.
+1. Find the junction model identifier corresponding to the junction table through the model field configuration:

-2. Search for the related table on the database table management page using the junction model identifier, as shown in the figure.
+2. Search for related tables on the database table management page using the junction model identifier:

 -- Junction table (association table)